burlachenkok/burlachenkok.github.io/_posts/2022-02-03-About-Compute-Performance-Optimization-at-MIT.md

 published: true
 ---

-Advanced course "6-172.
+About advanced course "6-172.
 Performance Engineering of Software Systems." at MIT with summarizing useful materials from that course for anybody who wants to optimize binary code performance.

 ---